chandrashekar-y/SOP-Chatbot/README.md

-# SOPhia — Local RAG Chatbot for SOP / Policy Documents
+# SOP_Chatbot — Local RAG Chatbot for SOP / Policy Documents

 A fully local, retrieval-augmented chatbot that answers questions directly from Standard Operating Procedure (SOP) documents.
 No external APIs — 100% self-hosted inference, so no proprietary/sensitive data ever leaves the network.